-A friendly Infantry or Vehicle squad in coherency with at least 1 unit within 2" of a Hidden Objective or in the same Garrison as a Hidden Objective may make a special search action, counting as one of their actions for the round.
+A friendly Infantry or Vehicle squad in coherency with at least 1 unit within 2" of a Hidden Objective or in the same Garrison as a Hidden Objective may make a special search action, counting as both of their actions for the round.
 A Hidden Objective in a Garrison may only be searched for by squads in the same Garrison.

-When searching, roll 1 dice for the squad searching.
-If there are enemy units within 2" or in the same Garrison, the dice roll is modified by -1.
+When you search with a squad, roll 1D6.
+If there are enemy units within 2" or in the same Garrison, roll 1D3 instead.
 Add the resulting number to the number of the current round.
-If the result is 7 or more, the Objective permanently becomes an Open Objective and the unit claims it.
+If the result is 7 or more, the Objective permanently becomes an Open Objective and the searching squad claims it.